hashicorp/vault-client-dotnet/docs/Identity.md

 <a name="oidcintrospect"></a>
 # **OIDCIntrospect**
-> void OIDCIntrospect (OIDCIntrospectRequest oIDCIntrospectRequest)
+> void OIDCIntrospect (OIDCIntrospectRequest oIDCIntrospectRequest, TimeSpan? wrapTTL = null)

 Verify the authenticity of an OIDC token